Mohitur669/Java/README.md

 # Programming in Java

 Hi, I am Mohd Mohitur Rahaman, a 1st-year student in the MCA Department at Kalinga Institute of Industrial Technology (KIIT).
 I started to learn Java last month (27th June,22).
-So, I created this repository to share what I learned and also to provide some solutions for popular problems along with .my learning journey.
-If you want to contribute or can optimize any code further, then please create a pull request.
+So, I created this repository to share what I learned and also to provide some solutions for popular problems along with my learning journey.
+If you want to contribute or can optimize/add any code further, then please create a pull request.

 ## Authors